Dylan-LT/pseU_NN/README.md

 # pseU_NN
-The code for computational implementation of "Quantitative RNA pseudouridine landscape reveals dynamic modification patterns and evolutionary conservation across bacterial species" A LSTM-transformer-GNN architecture that integrates RNA secondary structural features with sequence information to predict potential pseudouridine (Ψ) modifications in bacterial transcriptomes.
+The code for computational implementation of "Quantitative RNA pseudouridine landscape reveals dynamic modification patterns and evolutionary conservation across bacterial species".
+A LSTM-transformer-GNN architecture that integrates RNA secondary structural features with sequence information to predict potential pseudouridine (Ψ) modifications in bacterial transcriptomes.

 ## Workflow